Short-sightedness (myopia)

 Complications of short-sightedness

-Young children with untreated short-sightedness are more likely to get other conditions, such as:
+Young children with uncorrected short-sightedness may be more likely to get other conditions, such as:

-Some adults with severe short sight-sightedness are more likely to develop:
+Some adults with severe short sight-sightedness may be more likely to develop: